nikita-vanyasin/medium-to-wxr/README.md

 1) The file named "export-john.smith-6000.xml" should appear in the folder.
 1) In your Wordpress installation install and activate [Wordpress Importer plugin](https://codex.wordpress.org/Importing_Content#WordPress)
 1) Replace wordpress-importer.php in plugin folder.
 My version works correctly with images in article which do not have extension.
-1) Job done!
-You can use  to import the file to your Wordpress installation.
+1) Now you can import the file to your Wordpress installation.
-I personally recommend to use the wp-cli "import" [command](https://developer.wordpress.org/cli/commands/import/) as this is much more reliable than importing through the webpage.
+I personally recommend to use the wp-cli "import" [command](https://developer.wordpress.org/cli/commands/import/) as this is much more reliable than executing the process through the adminstration console.
-1) After importing to WordPress all articles are in "Draft" state so you could tune it before publishing.
+1) After import, all articles will be moved to "Draft" state so you could tune it before publishing.
 See after_import.sql for handy queries to prettify article content and set publish date from medium.